How to Identify, Avoid and Report Crypto Scams

 Always err on the side of caution when asked to share financial information, even if it seems to be coming from a reputable source or someone you know personally.
 As the saying goes, if it seems too good to be true, then it probably is.

-How to Spot a Cryptocurrency Scam
+How to Spot Crypto Scams

 Here are some helpful tips for spotting and reporting a cryptocurrency scam:

-in order to receive the reward, you must first send money and/or provide your personal financial account information.
+• In many cases, the first warning that a giveaway ad is a scam is that in order to receive the reward, you must first send money and/or provide your personal financial account information.
 For any real sweepstakes, winnings are always free and never ask for money or financial account information upfront.

 • Impersonations are more challenging to spot—often because scammers create a sense of legitimacy by using logos, social media verification checks, company executive social handles, profile images, graphics, deepfakes or legitimate video excerpts with branding that match real corporate imagery.
 Personal due diligence is key here.